How to Get Into AI: What AI at Work Looks Like for Beginners

 You can teach yourself AI, depending on what area you want to enter.
 For technical roles like building AI models, you’ll eventually need to learn coding, system architecture and other foundational knowledge, Humphreys said.

 But not every job in AI requires formal training.
-If you're interested in using AI tools rather than developing them, he said, self-guided learning through tutorials, articles and hands-on practice can be a good starting point.
+If you're interested in using AI tools rather than developing them, Humphreys said, self-guided learning through tutorials, articles and hands-on practice can be a good starting point.

 How Do You Get Your First Job in AI?